learn-co-students/careers-resume-technical-experience-v-000/README.md

 - Did you make use of interesting/complex Gems?
 PG, Nokogiri, and OAuth are typical fan favorites.
 - What unique/impressive features or functionalities of the app do these technologies enable?

+For data science students:

+- What was the size of the dataset used in the project?
+- Did you collect data using API calls and web-scraping?
+- Did you clean/manipulate data with Python for analysis?
+- Did you train a wide range of shallow- and deep-learning models?
+Which ones?
+- Did you build a web dashboard, using Dash and Flask, to display data visualizations and patterns?
+- What unique/impressive features or functionalities of the project do these technologies enable?

-This applies to solo and group projects.
-If you collaborated with others, make sure you have a clear understanding of all components of the app, including the features your partners built, what technologies they chose, and why.
+Highlighting technology details like above applies to both solo and group projects.
+If you collaborated with others, make sure you have a clear understanding of all components of the project, including the features your partners built, what technologies they chose, and why.
 You’ll need to know this when it comes time to interview.

 ## Structure

-In your Technical Projects section, the first thing you'll want to mention is the name of your app and a concise one-line summary of your application.
+In your Technical Projects section, the first thing you'll want to mention is the name of your project and a concise one-line summary of it.
 This is the sell, so don't be afraid to spice it up a little.

 **Examples of One Line Project Summaries**

-Here are some noteworthy examples of one-line project summaries from Flatiron grads who went on to create their own companies.
+Here are some noteworthy examples of one-line project summaries from Flatiron grads.

-*StatusPage*
-The best way to create a status page for your app or website.

-*GlossGenius*
+**Solar System**
+*A virtual reality app for astrophiles to explore the solar system in VR*

+**GlossGenius**
-A smart, automated personal assistant software product for beauty professionals.
+*An automated personal assistant software product for beauty professionals*

+**‘Fake News’ Classifier**
+*Supervised classification algorithm to identify deliberately misleading news articles, achieving 94% testing accuracy*

+**Pitcher Injuries**
+*Predicted whether Major League Baseball pitchers will suffer injuries based on prior year performance*

 **Descriptive Bullets for Projects**